Core offerings directly linked from nav

 The watchout is the same for both: interactivity must strengthen the story, not obstruct it.
 If users can't find the CTA because the scroll animation is in the way, the trend is working against you.

 Speed optimization has evolved from best practice to absolute requirement in 2026.
 Brands that want faster, scalable, and search-friendly sites often benefit from CMS website development services especially when content performance and easy publishing both matter.
 With Core Web Vitals directly influencing rankings and user satisfaction, designers now prioritize lightweight assets, efficient code, and intelligent loading strategies above all else.
+For e-commerce brands focused on speed and performance, you can also explore their Shopify development services.

 This trend is less about green branding aesthetics and more about building websites that don't waste, don't waste bandwidth, don't waste render time, don't waste the user's attention with unnecessary motion.
 Research from Deloitte in collaboration with Google found that decreasing mobile load times by just 0.1 seconds resulted in an 8.4% increase in conversion rates for retail sites.
 The same research found that 53% of mobile users abandon pages that take longer than three seconds to load.